Some directors are primarily interpreters. Julie Taymor has always been a builder.

 Awards followed because the form itself changed what Broadway spectacle could look like.
 Taymor's official awards page notes her 1998 Tony wins for Best Direction of a Musical and Best Costume Design for The Lion King, making her the first woman to win the directing prize in that category.

-That was not just a milestone.
+That was more than a milestone.
 It marked a shift in the scale at which visual imagination could drive mainstream musical theater.

 Film and opera were never side projects